vs AssistyVendor comparison

 Where LineNow fits

-LineNow does the forecasting (with the published, rigorous Syntetos–Boylan Approximation for non-smooth demand and the SBC framework for demand-pattern classification), and then continues into the full closed-loop workflow Assisty stops at:
+LineNow does the forecasting (with the published Syntetos–Boylan Approximation for non-smooth demand and the SBC framework for demand-pattern classification), and then continues into the living PO workflow Assisty stops at:

 • Closed-loop control.
-Order → send → reply parsed → received → inventory → next recommendation.
-No human retyping.
+Order → send → reply parsed → received → inventory → next recommendation, with supplier and receiving changes reviewed before AP.

-• Layer 1 AI: agentic supplier monitoring across email, WhatsApp, EDI, and web portals — the same problem class addressed by Microsoft's Dynamics 365 Supplier Communications Agent, built into a $50/month SMB workflow.
+• Layer 1 AI: agentic supplier monitoring across email, WhatsApp, EDI, and web portals — the same problem class addressed by Microsoft's Dynamics 365 Supplier Communications Agent, built into a $100/month SMB workflow.

 • Layer 2 AI: conversational analytics chatbot, custom report templates, AI order builder.